Seán McLoughlin (communist)

 Seán McLoughlin (2 June 1895 – 13 February 1960) was an Irish nationalist and communist activist.
-When only twenty-one, he was made a commandant-general during the Easter Rising.
+When only twenty, he was made a commandant-general during the Easter Rising.
 He was then prominent in Irish and British socialist parties before fighting with the Irish Republican Army during the Irish Civil War.
 He was also a leader in Na Fianna Éireann.

 Early life

 Born as John McLoughlin in north Dublin, McLoughlin was the second child of Patrick McLoughlin, a labourer, and Christina Shea.
 He became interested in Irish nationalism, and joined both the Gaelic League and Fianna Éireann in 1910, and the Irish Republican Brotherhood soon after.
 Around this time, his father became an activist in the Irish Transport and General Workers' Union, playing a part in the Dublin lock-out of 1913, which was an important influence on Seán.